oursqlcommunity-org/planet/README.md

-# Blog Aggregator / Planet for the MySQL Community
+# Blog / News Aggregator (Planet) for the MySQL Community

 This repository contains the configuration required to generate the contents of [Planet for the MySQL Community](https://planet.oursqlcommunity.org/).